How Rook Security helped IMS monitor security threats during the Indianapolis 500

 In fact, the Indianapolis 500 is a specially-rated event, with similar security standards to the Super Bowl.
 Working alongside law enforcement agencies such as the FBI and Department of Homeland Security, Rook set up a Cyber Command Center inside the Indianapolis Motor Speedway Emergency Operation Center (EOC), to detect and respond to digital threats.

-Sarah Ireland, a Threat Intel Analyst for Rook, was one of the analysts working inside the Cyber Command Center on the day of the race.
+Sarah I., a Threat Intel Analyst for Rook, was one of the analysts working inside the Cyber Command Center on the day of the race.
 She took part in helping track down a potential threat during the day of the event and providing the appropriate information to law enforcement officials.

 During the race, a man sent a concerning tweet referencing the race.
 “I’m going to trigger someone today @IMS #indy500,” he wrote.
 The tweet included an image of the individual’s car that was taken on a street.

-Due to the language used in the tweet, the Secret Service flagged it and passed it on to Ireland to find additional information.
+Due to the language used in the tweet, the Secret Service flagged it and passed it on to her to find additional information.
 Along with uncovering information about him on the Internet, she started to look closer at the image.
 She noticed a street sign in the background that could be read if you zoomed in quite a bit.

 From that sign, she was able to identify the street and the location of the car.
 After the car was located by local authorities, they were able to use his license plate number to look up his driver’s license.
 Using his driver’s license, a law enforcement officer was able to call the ticket office to find out what section he was sitting in during the race.